Advanced Practice

 Although more than half (56%) of PAs reported feeling fairly compensated for their work, that percentage has dropped since last year, when 67% reported feeling fairly compensated.
 Not surprising, male PAs (61%) more often feel fairly compensated than their female counterparts (54%).

-Chart - Do PAs feel fairly compensated in 2022
+Chart showing how many PAs feel fairly compensated for their work

 Earnings compared